mongare70/Currency-Converter-CLI-Application-Fire-/README.md

 #4.
 Tests

-To run nosetests ensure that you are within the *virtual environment* and have the following installed:
+To run tests ensure that you are within the *virtual environment* and have the following installed:

 1. *pytest*
 2. *pytest-cov*